Frequently Asked Questions

 A motion must state succinctly the order or relief sought and grounds on which it is based.
 NRAP 27(a).

-Points and authorities and affidavit: Points and authorities should cite to appropriate court rule or case law supporting the relief sought.
+Points and authorities and affidavit: Points and authorities should cite appropriate court rule or case law supporting the relief sought.
 If motion refers to factual matters, circumstances or events which may be controverted or outside record, the motion should be supported by affidavit.

 Notice of motion, request for submission of motion or proposed order resolving motion need not be filed.